Suggestions for Day Trips

 Suggestions for Day Trips Museum of Appalachia

-Located about 40 miles to the northwest, near Clinton TN, is a museum that recreates an Appalachian community on 65 acres.
-A vast collection of folk art, musical instruments, baskets, quilts, Native American artifacts, and more, are on display.
+Situated roughly 40 miles to the northwest, near Clinton TN, lies a captivating museum that recreates an Appalachian community across 65 sprawling acres.
+This remarkable haven boasts an expansive assemblage of folk art, musical instruments, intricate baskets, quilts, Native American artifacts, and a trove of other treasures, all showcased for your exploration.

 Cities & Parks